-- 1 (poco sonriente) serious con pinta de intelectual, seriecito y callado with an intellectual, rather serious o solemn and quiet air qué cara más seria ¿qué te ha pasado? what a long face, what's the matter? [colloquial/familiar] al oír la noticia se puso muy serio his expression became very serious o grave when he heard the news qué serio estás hoy ¿estás preocupado? you're looking very serious today, are you worried about something? como no obedezcas voy a tener que ponerme serio contigo if you don't do as I say I'm going to get annoyed with you
+- 1 (poco sonriente) serious con pinta de intelectual, seriecito y callado with an intellectual, rather serious o/or solemn and quiet air qué cara más seria ¿qué te ha pasado? what a long face, what's the matter? [familiar/colloquial] al oír la noticia se puso muy serio his expression became very serious o/or grave when he heard the news qué serio estás hoy ¿estás preocupado? you're looking very serious today, are you worried about something? como no obedezcas voy a tener que ponerme serio contigo if you don't do as I say I'm going to get annoyed with you

 - 2 (sensato, responsable) un empleado serio y trabajador a responsible o/or reliable, hardworking employee no es serio que nos digan una cosa y luego hagan otra it's no way to treat people ( o/or to conduct business etc) saying one thing and then doing another no confío en él, es muy poco serio I don't trust him, he is very unreliable son todos profesionales muy serios they are all dedicated professionals